arielelkin/site_source/articles/why-im-not-a-react-native-developer.markdown

 ![Is Facebook's intention with React Native to wholly replace native mobile development as we know it today?
 Yes](https://i.imgur.com/GWXQehS.png)

 And the React Native Team's sustained and painstaking efforts match the ambition.
-The've produced a software development platform so substantial that it can legitimately be considered a replacement for our traditional Xcode/Swift/ObjC stack.
+They've produced a software development platform so substantial that it can legitimately be considered a replacement for our traditional Xcode/Swift/ObjC stack.

 Would it be a viable replacement?
 The blog posts I've read about React Native provide a rather cursory assessment of it.
 None has assessed its advantages _and_ disadvantages with the depth you'd expect from someone trying to persuade you to change your software development platform.